-Emory prepares to host Shakespeare’s First FolioMain Quad on Emory University's primary Druid Hills Campus, including the Michael C. Carlos Museum on the right.
+Emory prepares to host Shakespeare’s First FolioMain Quad on Emory University's primary Druid Hills Campus.
 Photo obtained via Wikimedia Commons

 Emory University is preparing to host William Shakespeare’s First Folio this fall with a number of Shakespeare at Emory events.

 It was announced in 2015 that Emory was chosen to be the Georgia site to display “First Folio!
 The Book that Gave Us Shakespeare.”
 It’s a national traveling exhibition of the 1623 book that gave us 18 of Shakespeare’s plays, including “Macbeth” and “The Tempest.”

 The tour of the folio is going to all 50 states, Washington, and Puerto Rico, according to the Folger Shakespeare Library’s First Folio website.

 The First Folio will be on display at Emory’s Michael C. Carlos Museum from Nov.
 5 through Dec.
 11.